I’m not a coffee person (love the smell- don’t love the taste). Tea, however, is a hot beverage I can really get behind.

 2. Cover your circle with patterned paper.
 I traced my ‘wreath’ onto the back side of the patterned paper and then cut outside of my lines by about half an inch to give myself gluing margin.
 I then notched the margin up to my tracing lines and glued the little tabs around the outside and inside circles.
 I’m sure there are other ways to cover a cardboard circle- that’s just what I did.

-3. Cover your clothespins with patterned paper as well.
-I just cut long strips of paper about the width of the clothespin, hot glued the long strip on, and trimmed the ends.
+3. Cover your clothespins.
+You can either stick with patterned paper (I just cut long strips of paper about the width of the clothespin, hot glued the long strip on, and trimmed the ends), or cover with glitter or paint.
+You could even dye them!

 4. Start hot gluing your clothespins to your wreath.
 Continue until the whole wreath is covered in evenly spaced clothespins.
 Make sure that the ‘mouth’ of the clothespin faces the outside of the wreath (otherwise you’ll have a whole jumble of tea bags in the center of the wreath and people won’t be able to see which kinds you have).